evensolberg/id3tools/id3export/README.md

 # ID3Export

-This utilitiy is used to export ID3 tags from MP3 files to a CSV file for use in other applications.
+This utility exports ID3 tags from audio files to a CSV file for use in other applications.
 For example, the CSV file can be used to import the tags into a database or a spreadsheet.
 Other usages can be data analysis or wrangling using tools like [QSV](https://github.com/jqnatividad/qsv) or [topfew](https://github.com/timbray/topfew/tree/main).

 Example: